Or: Learn how to write a performant* Linux scheduler in 25 lines of Java code.

 Function Calls

-Regular C programs are divided into functions that call each other; so far in this series, all our eBPF programs consisted of just a single function that calls kernel functions.
+Regular C programs are divided into functions that call each other; so far in this series, all our eBPF programs consist of just a single function that calls kernel functions.
 But can we call other eBPF functions?
 End of 2017, Daniel Borkman et al. introduced the ability to call other functions defined in eBPF:

 It allows for better optimized code and finally allows to introduce the core bpf libraries that can be reused in different projects, since programs are no longer limited by single elf file.
 With function calls bpf can be compiled into multiple .o files.